 - Let your guest proceed with paying

-This creates consistent reporting — making it easy to gain insight into your business.
-Whether you want to track cash flow, discover a trend in payment preferences or figure out the number of discounts applied, you can see all of the data at once.
+Of course, this also allows you to create accurate financial reports, automatically — which makes it easier to gain insight into your sales performance.
+Whether you want to track cash flow, discover a trend in payment preferences or figure out the number of discounts applied, you can see all of the data in one place.

-Most importantly, Stripe Terminal automates your end of day processes.
+Most importantly, Stripe Terminal automates your end-of-day processes.
 Instead of manually entering and reconciling transaction information, your POS payments flow smoothly into your Checkfront and Stripe reports.
-Needless to say, this also reduces human error in bookkeeping.
+Needless to say, this also reduces human error in your bookkeeping.

 Stripe is also competitive and transparent about charges.
 On average, the cost of processing payments for US-based businesses is between 2.87% and 4.35% per transaction.
 For a card-present rate, Stripe Terminal sits at 2.7% + 5¢, compared to keyed or online at 2.9% + 30¢.

-So it pays to keep POS in the Stripe family.
+So it pays to keep your POS in the Stripe family.

-For now, Stripe Terminal is only available to US operators, but more countries will be coming soon.
-If you’re eager to get it up and running, just follow a few simple steps:
+For now, Stripe Terminal is only available to US and Canadian operators, but more countries will be coming soon.
+If you’re eager to get up and running, here are a few simple steps you can follow:

 - Sign up for Stripe Terminal and Checkfront — if you haven’t done so already

-- Start collecting card payments for in-person checkouts and walk-in bookings
+- Start collecting card payments at the front desk